OEPF Editions About Works Completed Editors Other Digital OE Editions Support Digital Mappa

 • A collaborative, open-access resource of digital facsimile editions, linking together moments of digital manuscript images, transcriptions, editorial annotations and translations of Old English poetry, to better allow people to study and explore these works.

-• Over 310 works and nearly 24,000 lines of every genre of Old English verse, or 76% of the poetic corpus, have been re-edited in the project so far (with Kevin Kiernan’s Electronic Beowulf and Dan O'Donnell's "Cædmon's Hymn", that's nearly 27,000 lines and 86% of the corpus already re-edited to digital facsimile).
+• Over 310 works and nearly 24,000 lines of every genre of Old English verse, or 77% of the poetic corpus, have been re-edited in the project so far (with Kevin Kiernan’s Electronic Beowulf and Dan O'Donnell's "Cædmon's Hymn", that's nearly 27,000 lines and over 87% of the corpus already re-edited to digital facsimile).
 Planned completion of project: 2028-2030.

 • Combines older editorial traditions with “bigger data” resources and research for more comprehensive lexical, dialectal and orthographic editorial readings.